 Watercress: is high in iodine that can help to support and improve hypothyroidism condition.
 It’s also anti-inflammatory and a wonderful antioxidant, but, is not recommended for people with hyperthyroidism.

-The following diabetic recipes will help to reverse your Type 2 diabetes, especially when these raw juices are combined with the Death to Diabetes plant-based Super Meal Protocol.
+The following free diabetes juicing recipes (from the Power of Juicing ebook) will help to reverse your Type 2 diabetes, especially when these raw juices are combined with the Death to Diabetes plant-based Super Meal Protocol.

 Make sure that you eat (and drink) lots of green vegetables, e.g. broccoli, Brussels sprouts, celery, cucumber, kale, parsley, spinach, watercress, wheatgrass,etc.